In this article, we will guide you through uploading a file of contacts to CloudTalk.

 | The value in the website column is not a valid website address. | Please review and re-upload a valid website address. |

 | This is a generic error.
-The value in the column is invalid. | Please review the value for this contact and correct any obvious mistakes.
+The value in the column is invalid. | Review the value for this contact and correct any obvious mistakes.
 If you’re unsure how to fix it, please contact our support team. |

 If you’re still experiencing issues after fixing failed rows or want help with other specific import symptoms, check these troubleshooting guides: